Grazia Deledda: Biography

 In 1916 Cenere was the inspiration for a silent movie with famed Italian actress Eleonora Duse.
 It was the first and only time that Duse, a theatre performer, appeared in a film.
 Deledda was one of the contributors of the nationalist women's magazine, Lidel, which was established in 1919.

 In 1926 Henrik Schück, a member of the Swedish Academy, nominated Deledda for the Nobel Prize in Literature.
 Deledda won "for her idealistically inspired writings which with plastic clarity picture the life on her native island and with depth and sympathy deal with human problems in general."
 She was awarded the Prize in a ceremony in Stockholm in 1926.
 Her initial response to the news was "Già?" ("Already?")

-Deledda's win contributed to increase her popularity.
-Benito Mussolini, who had just consolidated his grip to power and established Fascism, sent Deledda a signed portrait of himself, with a dedication where he expressed his "profound admiration" for the writer.
+Deledda's win contributed to an increase in popularity of her writing.
+Benito Mussolini, who had just consolidated his grip on power, sent Deledda a signed portrait of himself with a dedication where he expressed his "profound admiration" for the writer.
 Flocks of journalists and photographers started visiting her home in Rome.
 Deledda initially welcomed them but eventually grew tired of the attention.
 One day she noticed that her beloved pet crow, Checca, was visibly irritated by the commotion, with people constantly coming in and out of the house.
 "If Checca has had enough, so have I," Deledda was quoted as saying, and she returned to a more retired routine.

 The events also put a strain on Deledda's extremely methodical writings schedule.
 Her day would start with a late breakfast, followed by a morning of hard reading, lunch, a quick nap and a few hours of writing before dinner.

 Deledda continued to write even as she grew older and more fragile.
 Her subsequent works, La Casa del Poeta (The House of the Poet, 1930) and Sole d'Estate (Summer Sun, 1933), indicate a more optimistic view of life even as she was experiencing serious health issues.

 Deledda died in Rome at the age of 64 of breast cancer.
 La chiesa della solitudine (The Church of Solitude, 1936), Deledda's last novel, is a semi-autobiographical depiction of a young Italian woman coming to terms with a fatal disease.
 A completed manuscript of the novel Cosima was discovered after her death and published posthumously in 1937.